Bestway

 Bestway Group Limited is a British conglomerate founded by Sir Anwar Pervez in 1976.
 The group operates in the United Kingdom and Pakistan, and is currently based in London.

-The group originally began as Bestway Wholesale.
-The group would form property firm Palmbest in 1990, and Bestway Cement in 1995.
-In 2002, the group acquired a minority share in United Bank in Pakistan, later becoming its majority shareholder.
+The group began as Bestway Wholesale.
+The group formed property firm Palmbest in 1990, and Bestway Cement in 1995.
+In 2002, the group acquired a minority share in United Bank in Pakistan and later became its majority shareholder.
 In 2015, the group founded Well Pharmacy in Britain, and in 2023 acquired a minority stake in the British supermarket chain Sainsbury's.

 History

 Bestway Wholesale was established in 1976.

 The Group set up its first Bestway Cement cement plant in 1995 in Hattar in the KP Province of Pakistan, with an initial investment of US$120.0 million.
 The plant's initial capacity was 0.99 million tonnes per annum, this was enhanced to 1.17 million tonnes per annum at a cost of US$10 million in 2002.

 In October 2002 Bestway Group successfully bid for a controlling share in United Bank Limited (UBL).
 The total investment was approximately US$210 million.

 Bestway Group expanded its cement operations in February 2004 by setting up a 1.8 million tonnes per annum cement plant in Chakwal, Punjab Province, Pakistan, at a cost of US$180.0 million.

 To augment its presence in the cement industry, Bestway bid for 85.29% equity of Mustehkam Cement Limited.
-The Company's bid of approximately US$70 million was accepted in September 2005.
+The company's bid of approximately US$70 million was accepted in September 2005.
 The plant started production in December 2005 just one month after acquisition.

 In 2005, the Group acquired its wholesale rival, Batley's plc.

 In 2010 it purchased the Scottish cash and carry company Bellevue and Martex.

 In July 2014 Bestway Group acquired the Co-operative Group's stores branded as The Co-operative Pharmacy, the UK's third largest pharmacy, for £620 million.
 They have since been re-branded as Well Pharmacy.
 At the time of acquisition, the pharmacy business was expected to increase the group's annual turnover to over £3 billion and the group's global workforce would increase to 33,600 people, with over 11,900 people employed in the UK.

 In April 2018, Bestway acquired the Bargain Booze and Wine Rack brands for £7 million.